Quantum phase transitions in nonhermitian harmonic oscillator: Abstract

 \section{Abstract}

-Although the Stone theorem requires that in a physical Hilbert space ${\cal H}$ the time-evolution of a quantum system is unitary if and only if the corresponding Hamiltonian $H$ is self-adjoint in ${\cal H}$, an equivalent, recently popular picture of the same evolution may be constructed in another, manifestly unphysical Hilbert space ${\cal K}$ in which $H$ is non-Hermitian but ${\cal PT}-$symmetric.
-Unfortunately, one only rarely succeeds in circumventing the key technical obstacle which lies in the necessary ultimate reconstruction of all of the eligible physical Hilbert spaces of states ${\cal H}$ in which $H$ is self-adjoint.
-We show that, how, and why such a reconstruction becomes feasible for a spiked harmonic oscillator in a phenomenologically most interesting vicinity of its phase-transition exceptional points.
+The Stone theorem requires that in a physical Hilbert space ${\cal H}$ the time-evolution of a stable quantum system is unitary if and only if the corresponding Hamiltonian $H$ is self-adjoint.
+Sometimes, a simpler picture of the evolution may be constructed in a manifestly unphysical Hilbert space ${\cal K}$ in which $H$ is nonhermitian but ${\cal PT}-$symmetric.
+In applications, unfortunately, one only rarely succeeds in circumventing the key technical obstacle which lies in the necessary reconstruction of the physical Hilbert space ${\cal H}$.
+For a ${\cal PT}-$symmetric version of the spiked harmonic oscillator we show that in the dynamical regime of the unavoided level crossings such a reconstruction of ${\cal H}$ becomes feasible and, moreover, obtainable by non-numerical means.
+The general form of such a reconstruction of ${\cal H}$ enables one to render every exceptional unavoided-crossing point tractable as a genuine, phenomenologically most appealing quantum-phase-transition instant.